mysql/mysql-shell/ROUTING_GUIDELINES.md

 ## Recipe 1: Cluster: Default Routing Guideline

 In this setup, we'll create a default Routing Guideline for an InnoDB Cluster.

-The AdminAPI populates the guideline with default values, according to the topology type, which represent Router's default behavior on that topology.
+When no custom guideline is provided, the AdminAPI generates a default configuration based on the topology type.
+This default reflects MySQL Router's default behavior for that topology.

-In this setup, we'll create a default Routing Guidelines for an InnoDB Cluster which was configured with the defaults.
-The guideline represents a basic setup where write operations are directed to the Primary member and read operations are distributed across Secondary nodes (if available) or the Primary node as a fallback.
-This setup provides a balanced approach that suits many common applications.
+For InnoDB Cluster, the default guideline routes write operations to the Primary member and read operations to Secondary members, if available, falling back to the Primary when needed.
+This setup offers a balanced and resilient approach, suitable for many common workloads.

 ### Step 1: Create the guideline